 Workshop two, led by Alison and St Finbar’s Parish, Glenbrook, musician Claire Brown, spoke about cantoring and composition for liturgy, which highlighted the musical elements of a Mass.

 Following lunch, Louisa and Marilyn spoke presented a song-writing workshop, where most of the session was given to participants to work on their own music.

 In the session workshop, participants discussed with members of CYP ways of learning new songs and were able to get recommendations from other parishes.

-The group came together again for a final keynote address on succession planning and longevity by St Bernadette’s Parish Castle Hill parishioner Alice Bradshaw.
+The group came together again for a final keynote address on succession planning and longevity by St Bernadette’s Parish Castle Hill sacramental coordinator and parishioner Alice Bradshaw.

 The last session of the day involved participants putting the theory they learnt into practice through a band rehearsal for the evening’s parish Mass with the CYP team.